The Testing Center will be closed September 22nd. Placement testing at the Anderson campus for September 22nd is cancelled.

 Accuplacer Placement testing is provided in an effort to help you achieve success in your chosen program of study.
-Through placement testing, the Assessment Center provides information that will be helpful for you as well as your advisor in determining initial course placement.
+Through placement testing, the Testing Center provides information that will be helpful for you as well as your advisor in determining initial course placement.
 The purpose of placement testing is to make sure you have the necessary skills in reading, writing, or math to be successful in achieving your educational goals.

 Placement Testing FAQs

 The placement test administered at Tri-County is the Accuplacer test.
 Developed by the College Board, the Accuplacer test is an untimed computer-based placement test which measures skills in reading, writing, and math.
 Even though Accuplacer is a computer-based test, very little computer skills are necessary to complete the test.
 Accuplacer is not a pass/fail test.
 Accuplacer test scores are used to determine initial course placement levels in selected subjects.

 Accuplacer sample questions are available on the Accuplacer website at https://accuplacer.collegeboard.org/student/practice.